Our skilled team offers 15 years of unsurpassed expertise and experience in this specialised field of law.

-The RTMF has acquired RTM for thousands of at owners throughout England and Wales from converted houses of 2 flats to large multi-block estates comprising hundreds of luxury apartments.
+The RTMF has acquired RTM for thousands of flat owners throughout England and Wales from converted houses of 2 flats to large multi-block estates comprising hundreds of luxury apartments.How to apply

-We have represented hundreds of leaseholders at Tribunals, winning landmark cases that have helped shape the future of Right to Manage.
+We have represented hundreds of leaseholders at tribunals, winning landmark cases that have helped shape the future of Right to Manage.

 RTMF offer a truly independent service including a bespoke no-cost service to help retired leaseholders exercise RTM.
 We do not manage properties ourselves but acting as neutral advisers we help you select a manager of your own democratic choosing.

-Right to Manage is your Legal Right!
+Right to Manage is your legal right

 Parliament passed the legislation to help flat owners like you.
 It is not necessary to prove fault by your landlord or management company or to pay any compensation.

 As long as the criteria are met and at least half the leaseholders in your block agree to proceed your landlord cannot legally prevent the RTM process.
-Following the Commonhold and Leasehold Reform Act 2002 it is your legal right to choose your own management company.
+Following the Commonhold and Leasehold Reform Act 2002 it is your legal right to choose your own management company.Request an estimate

-How Right to Manage Works
+How Right to Manage works

-In order to be eligible for the Right to Manage (RTM) both the premises / block and the applicant leaseholders must meet a statutory criteria.
+In order to be eligible for the Right to Manage (RTM) both the property / block and the applicant leaseholders must meet a statutory criteria.
 RTM only applies to leaseholder owners of flats and not to leasehold houses or bungalows.

-The premises / block will qualify if they consist of a structurally detached building or part of a building that can be served independently, they contain two or more flats held by qualifying tenants, and at least two-thirds of the flats are leased to qualifying tenants.
+The property / block will qualify if they consist of a structurally detached building or part of a building that can be served independently, they contain two or more flats held by qualifying tenants, and at least two-thirds of the flats are leased to qualifying tenants.

 A qualifying tenant is a leaseholder whose lease was originally granted for a period exceeding 21 years.
 Where a flat is being let under two or more long leases, a tenant that holds the superior lease is not the qualifying tenant.

-Forming an RTM Company
+Forming an RTM company

 Right to Manage is only exercisable by a leaseholder-owned RTM Company formed to statutory requirements, with members instead of shareholders.
 RTMF has successfully formed hundreds of RTM companies for leasehold flat owners and if instructed handles all the Company Formation procedures on leaseholders’ behalf.